 - Cover woodpiles and clear surrounding vegetation.

 - Stack woodpiles at least 30 feet from any structures and clear flammable vegetation within 10 feet of woodpiles.
-(One cord of firewood contains 20 million BTUs of heat energy, the equivalent of 160 gallons of gasoline.
-Do you want that near your home?

 - Remove combustible debris on and or under decks, overhangs, and fences.